seamang64/Baozi/README.md

 # Baozi
-Keiko compiler for the Baozi Language
+Keiko compiler for the Baozi Language - a simple object-oriented language I created for my Master's project.
+The full project report is part of this repository.
+Why is it called "Baoz"i?
+A baozi is a type of Chinese bun and - since this is an object-orieted langauge - I conceptualized the objects a little self-contained baozi, each filled with delicious methods and properties.

 # Installation